kaschka/kaschka/README.md

 # Hey, I'm @kaschka 👋

 **Security Architect** by day.
-Having fun breaking things so others can build them safer.
+Breaking things by night so others can improve them.

 ### What I do
 - 🔐 Security architecture & threat modeling